 Discover Nassau Town & Atlantis

-Your tour begins when you meet your driver/guide at the pier and get into your air conditioned vehicle.
+Your tour begins when you meet your driver/guide just outside the cruise ship terminal and get into your air conditioned vehicle.
 Departing the pier, you will make stops at the historic forts of Fincastle, a small fort shaped like a paddle-wheel steamer.
 The fort was built to protect Nassau from invaders, but it never saw warfare.
 At this location you will have time to explore the fort, the Queen Victoria Staircase, light shopping on your own and take pictures.

 You will then travel along Bay Street, the heart of Nassau’s shopping district, and home to the native Straw Market.
 Other highlights include views of the Government House (official residence of the Governor General of the Bahamas since 1801) the Governor’s Mansion, and Gregory’s Arch.
 This stone arch was named after Governor John Gregory who served around 1850.
 When you pass through the arch on Market Street, you cross the line that divides downtown Nassau from the rest of the country.